 Joni Mitchell created a body of work throughout her years that was so diverse, that not even The Beatles could top it.
-From folk to rock to jazz to classical, Joni Mitchell is easily one of the most versatile and instantly recognizable female singers and artists of all time.
+From folk to rock to jazz to classical, Joni Mitchell is easily one of the most versatile and instantly recognizable female singers and greatest female artists of all time - she is also an amazing painter and poet!
 And on top of that, she all of the greats, like Jaco Pastorious, played on her recordings, elevating her music to exceptional heights.

 Her album Blue might truly be one of my all time favorites albums, a classic as timeless as her voice.

 Known as the “Queen of Rock and Roll,” Tina Turner was one of history’s most formidable live acts.
 Not only did she make her name with the U.S. Top 5 hit, “Proud Mary,” but she also had one of the greatest comebacks in musical history with her 1984 solo album, Private Dancer.

 More than just a powerful voice, though, her dance moves and vibe made her an irresistible performer.